 For us, those benefits are secondary to the experience of being out in nature.
 There is something so powerful about getting on a mountain and away from the city for a while.
 Even if you can’t get out in nature you can still get most of the benefits from taking a long walk.
 It won’t be as hard on your body as running but will still provide a lot of cardio benefits.

 Swimming is normally considered to be a better exercise all around than running.
 It requires a lot more effort to swim a mile than run a mile.
 This means that you will burn more calories, build more strength, and get a better cardio boost from swimming than running.
 It is also much easier on your joints.
+All of these make swimming a wonderful cardio workout.

 The only downside to swimming is having access to a pool.
 Swimming was my favorite way to get my cardio in on gym days before we moved.
 New Mexico has a lot fewer public pools though so I haven’t been able to swim in a while.
 If you have access to a pool, swimming is one of the best full body workouts available and is great for cardio.